anshull-saxena/lung_cancer/README.md

 ## 🎓 Research Context

-This project was developed as part of academic research at BITS Pilani, focusing on advanced deep learning techniques for medical image analysis.
+This project was developed as part of academic research at BITS Pilani, Hyderabad Campus, under the supervision of Prof. Swati Hait, focusing on advanced deep learning techniques for medical image analysis.
 The implementation demonstrates:

 - **Multi-head attention mechanisms** for improved feature representation
 - **Ensemble learning** for robust classification performance